-When you enroll in a Law course associated with the Certificate in Law, you are agreeing to write the final online exam in OnQ using Proctortrack.
-The benefits of this are that you can complete the exam in your own space using your own computer.
+When you enroll in a Law course associated with the Certificate in Law, you are agreeing to write your final online exam in OnQ using Proctortrack. https://www.queensu.ca/its/remote-proctoring-solutions/proctortrack

 Exam dates and times are set by Queen's University and cannot be changed.
 Please arrange personal and work commitments around the time period that is allotted for you to schedule and complete your exam.
 Do not schedule vacations, appointments, travel etc. during the exam period as these requests are not considered conflicts.

 - You must take the exam on a desktop computer or laptop (Chromebook and mobile devices are not supported)

 - You must have a working built-in or external webcam (800 x 600 resolution or better) and microphone

 - Your Internet speed must be at least 300 kbps download and 250 kbps upload.
 You can determine your Internet speed by running a test at: http://www.speedtest.net